FCBGP/FCBGP-BGPsec-Transition/draft-wang-sidrops-bgpsec-transition.md

 - AS A, AS B, and AS C are regions with continuous native BGPsec deployments.
 Specifically, AS A, AS B, and AS C implement native BGPsec.
 Additionally, AS C also implements transitive BGPsec.
 - AS D and AS E are areas with legacy BGP deployments.
 These areas do not implement native BGPsec, transitive BGPsec, or any other related security mechanisms.
-- AS F deploys native BGPsec or transitive BGPsec.
+- AS F deploys native BGPsec.

 ~~~~~~
 +---+     +---+     +---+     +---+     +---+     +---+